5h1ngy/pkg-fe-react-goblin-system/README.md

 - **Shared atoms** — `src/components/shared` contains ActionLink, SurfaceButton, IconButton, Card, Section, MenuSurface, MetaLabel, Modal shell, Tag utilities, TextLink and VisuallyHidden.
 - **Header & Footer included** — locale switcher, accent picker and footer link rail land beside the shared atoms so you can recreate the full shell.
 - **One theme to rule them all** — `createTheme(mode, accent)` generates light/dark palettes, gradients and shadows. `GlobalStyle` applies the typography stack and smooth scrolling.
+Storybook + docs boot in dark mode with the amber accent (`#ffb422`) so you can mirror the hero aesthetic instantly.
 - **Storybook + Docusaurus** — both environments showcase the same primitives and expose live accent/mode controls.
 - **Zero extra dependencies** — the runtime depends only on React 18+ and `styled-components`.